marco-hoyer/zcan/README.md

 # zcan
-API proxy for Zehnder ComfoAir Q series devices with CAN bus interface
+Protocol adapter for Zehnder ComfoAir Q series devices with CAN bus interface